Encoding Strategies for Long-Term Learning

 The good news is that decades of cognitive science research have identified evidence-based memory strategies that reliably produce stronger, more durable memories.
 These aren't mysterious techniques; they're practical approaches that teachers can embed into everyday instruction, often supporting self-regulated learning in the process.

-Memory encoding is the process of transforming experiences into neural patterns that can be stored and retrieved later.
+Memory encoding is the transformation of experiences into neural patterns that can be stored and retrieved later.
 The quality of initial encoding determines how well information will be remembered, with active processing techniques producing stronger memories than passive exposure.
 Teachers can improve student learning by embedding evidence-based encoding strategies into everyday instruction.

 | Feature | Shallow Processing | Deep Processing |